 The sides cancelled each other out in the first half of extra time.
 Johanna Rytting Kaneryd was brought off at the break, having worked tirelessly down the right-hand side, while Niamh Charles replaced the injured Williamson.

 The Blues defender was called into action straight away, as she made a vital header to stop Lina Hurtig from giving Sweden the crucial advantage.
 England had plenty of battle scars.
-Hampton had treatment for a bloodied nose after a clash with Alex Greenwood, while Bronze taped up her own thigh.
+Hampton had treatment for a bloodied nose after a clash with Alex Greenwood, while Bronze felt compelled to tape up her own thigh.

 The experienced defender had worked tirelessly throughout the match, winning the ball back 12 times in total, more than any other player in the tournament so far.
 The extra 30 minutes passed without incident, and it would come down to penalties.